jtkim-kaist/VAD/README.md

 ## Update
 #### 2018-06-04

 - Good news! we have uploaded speech enhancement toolkit based on deep neural network.
-This toolkit provied several useful things such as data generation scripts and monitoring scrpits.
+This toolkit provides several useful things such as data generation script.
 You can find this toolkit in [here](https://github.com/jtkim-kaist/Speech-enhancement)

 #### 2018-04-09